doughodson/OpenEaagles3rdParty/ReadMe.txt

 Aero models
 -----------
-JSBSim : pulled from CVS repository 26 June 2011
+JSBSim : pulled from CVS repository 01 March 2013

 Binary data storage used by data recorder
 -----------------------------------------